pradeepnschrodinger/msa/README.md

     maxResidueCodeLength: 6, // maximum length of residue code to be displayed in the viewer, codes with greater length are truncated with a fading effect
     canvasEventScale: 1,
     residueFontPropsGetter: undefined // this can be overriden with a custom function of the following signature: (residueCode: string, pos: {x: number, y: number}) => { font: string, color: string}
-    residueTilePropsGetter: undefined // function to get the properties for a specific residue tile, which can be overriden with a custom function of the following signature: (pos: {x: number, y: number}) => { hasBottomBorder: boolean }

     // overview box
     boxRectHeight: 2,
     boxRectWidth: 2,